Sunset Sonoma Coast wildflowers, California

 Sonoma Valley VineyardsSonoma Valley Vineyard #60208 Purchase

-My next brief stop on the way to the coast were the famous vineyards of the Sonoma Valley.
+My next brief stop on the way to the coast was the famous Sonoma Valley vineyards.
 Considered the birthplace of the California wine industry Sonoma Valley is home to some of the oldest vineyards and wineries in the state.
-Alexander Valley in the north was where I was able to leisurely drive along backroads to photograph the lovely scenery.
+Alexander Valley in the north was where I could leisurely drive along backroads to photograph the lovely scenery.

-Along the way I had to stop at Soda Rock Winery.
-Not only were there some nice vineyards to photograph, there was also the imposing and whimsical Lord Snort guarding the entrance to the winery.
+Along the way, I had to stop at Soda Rock Winery.
+There were some nice vineyards to photograph, and the imposing and whimsical Lord Snort guarding the entrance to the winery.
 Showcased at the 2016 Burning Man Festival, Lord Snort is a metal sculpture by Bryan Tedrick.
 Visiting the tasting room, I felt very much out of my league among the lavish furnishings.
 Trying a white wine, I don’t remember what kind, the nice woman behind the bar talked up the complexity of notes, which of course just flew over my head.
 However, if this had been a distillery in Scotland it would’ve been a much different story!

 Sonoma Valley VineyardsSonoma Valley Vineyard #60221 Purchase